kjh311/allowance-app/Notes.md

-when $ or points are added to a todo item and it's marked as completed, the money and points don't go to the child weird animation of navbar buttons on click create a home page when not logged in that tells about the app and has a register and login button
+when $ or points are added to a todo item and it's marked as completed, the money and points don't go to the child weird animation of navbar buttons on click create a home page when not logged in that tells about the app and has a register and login button -todo Counter updates when a new todo for the current user is added, not only on reload

 CHILDREN
 -login functionality for kids where they can only see their own page.
 They can see what chores are assigned to them and which they can pick up for extra cash